In this article I'll walk you through modeling Social Library, a social app for

 book.
 The diagram below shows the nodes and the relationships:

-• The book property in the publish_book node references the published book.
+node references the published book. - The

-• The book node contains a property called publication_details that also references the publish_book node.
+node references the publisher. - The book node contains a property called

 Using the information above, we can create a function that creates the nodes and